 I often remember perhaps the best New Year I ever spent, which—because it was in Ethiopia—happened to come six days before Christmas, as it is on the pre-Julian calendar still observed in Abyssinia.
-An old school friend and I were in the magical little village of Lalibela and when we arose it was to walk through the labyrinth of rock-cut churches carved underground in the middle of Ethiopia's high plateau.
+An old school friend and I were in the magical little village of Lalibela, and when we arose it was to walk through the labyrinth of rock-cut churches carved underground in the middle of Ethiopia's high plateau.
 Devotees in white were everywhere, and priests, with thick beards and staring eyes, rocking back and forth over the palm-sized volumes in their hands.
-Five days later, on Christmas Eve, all Addis Ababa seemed to be full of people holding candles and singing hymns in graveyards and jam-packed churches as if the Advent was happening at that moment.
+Five days later, on Christmas Eve, all Addis Ababa seemed to be full of people holding candles and singing hymns in graveyards and jam-packed churches as if the Advent were happening at that moment.

 Around them were unpaved streets and half-finished hotels that seemed to embody a place that, to Western eyes, could not have looked less hopeful or prosperous.
 And the material need so painfully obvious on every front only compounded and deepened the spiritual fervor all around.
 Adventure appeared to be telling me here how what we have externally lives in a very complex relation to the much deeper question of how rich we are.

-I love going to Paris, of course; but when I go to the ''Paris of the Middle East,'' Beirut, I find just as much sophistication and savoir-faire as I'd encounter along the avenue Montaigne, but accompanied by a landscape as radiant as in St. Tropez, a populace as charming and multi-lingual as I've found anywhere and a political and historical complexity that gives texture and unexpectedness to the sheer sense of style and joie de vivre everywhere apparent.
-I've loved spending a week just wandering around Venice recently, following nothing but whim; but when I've gone to what used to be known as the ''Venice of the East,'' Bangkok, I find something much less readily apprehensible to me, with shadows and grace-notes and a sense of mystery around the clock that I never found when I was growing up in Europe.
+I love going to Paris, of course; but when I go to the ''Paris of the Middle East,'' Beirut, I find just as much sophistication and savoir faire as I'd encounter along the avenue Montaigne, but accompanied by a landscape as radiant as in Saint Tropez, a populace as charming and multilingual as I've found anywhere and a political and historical complexity that gives texture and unexpectedness to the sheer sense of style and joie de vivre everywhere apparent.
+I've loved spending a week just wandering around Venice recently, following nothing but whim; but when I've gone to what used to be known as the ''Venice of the East,'' Bangkok, I find something much less readily apprehensible to me, with shadows and grace notes and a sense of mystery around the clock that I never found when I was growing up in Europe.